-Choosing to work out from home with dumbbells is a great way to improve your strength while building your muscles and physique.
-Doing so eradicates the need to go to the gym, which not only saves you time when it comes to your fitness but it saves you money too as you are not paying for a monthly gym membership!
+Choosing to get fit and exercise at home with dumbbells is a great way to improve your strength while building your muscles and physique.
+Doing so helps to combat the need to go to the gym, which not only saves you time when it comes to your fitness, but it also saves you money too as you are not paying for a monthly gym membership!

 Ideally you want to pick a weight that is both manageable but also challenging.
-As your training continues, and the weight becomes more manageable than it does challenging, then you can start to increase the amount of repetitions and then start to increase the weight.
-You essentially want to be working towards lifting heavier weights for longer periods of repetition, as this is where the benefits to your body will come from!
+As your training continues, and the weight you started with becomes easier, then you can begin to increase the amount of repetitions and then start to increase the weight.
+This is a very gentle method for developing your training.

-Once you have found which weight is going to be best for you to start from, it is advisable that you practice your form with moderately light dumbbells.
+Once you have found which weight is going to be best for you to start from, it is advisable that you practice your form with moderately light dumbbells first.
 This will allow you to learn the optimum way to lift weights and how to hold the rest of your body as you do so.

 You have to ask yourself what you want to get out of your weight training in order to maximise your efforts for success.
-If you are primarily looking to build muscle, then it will be more effective to do a small amount of repetitions with a heavy weight.
+If you are primarily looking to build muscle, then it will be more effective to do a small number of repetitions with a heavy weight.
 However, if you want to increase your stamina and endurance then aim to do more repetitions with a lower weight.

-When you are working out in a gym you will have a wide range of weights available to you, but when you workout at home you will have to purchase your own.
-If you are developing quite rapidly with your practice then this could soon add up.
-For this reason it is a good idea to buy your dumbbells second hand and then sell them on once you are sure you will not be training with them anymore as you move up to heavier weights.
+When you are working out in a gym you will have a wide range of weights available to you.
+But when you exercise at home you will have to purchase your own.
+If you are developing quite rapidly with your practice then the price of doing this could soon add up.
+For this reason it is a good idea to buy your dumbbells second hand and then sell them on, but only once you are sure you will not be training with them anymore as you move up to heavier weights.

 In addition to training at home with dumbbells, you can also invest in a barbell set.
 This involves the use of a weight bench and just one barbell.
-You can then purchase the weights and add them to the barbell depending on the exercise that you are partaking in.
+You can then purchase the weights and add them to the barbell depending on the exercise that you are doing.
 The benefit of training with a weight bench and a barbell is that you only need one barbell and then you simply add more weights onto it, instead of having to purchase an entirely new product.
 Essentially your smaller weights can always come in useful as you get stronger!

 Make a note of how many repetitions you did and at what weight each time you train.
 It is also useful to note down how easy or difficult you found each session and how you felt afterwards.
 Follow your workout with a healthy snack or protein shake and you will soon be on your way to your body goals!